Taal Volcano: 2024

 In June, five volcanic earthquakes were reported, causing a series of phreatic eruptions in a 24-hour period, releasing 10,042.45 t of sulfur dioxide into the atmosphere.
 Taal Volcano was under Alert Level 1 during September when several minor eruptions occurred.

 On October 2, another series of minor phreatic eruptions were reported, lasting between two or six minutes.
 The volcano then underwent a phreatomagmatic eruption, emitting a plume that reached a height of 2,400 m, though the Alert Level 1 status remains unchanged.
-Another minor phreatomagmatic eruption occurred on October 5 and October 10.
+Another minor phreatomagmatic eruption occurred on October 5 and 10.

 Two more phreatic eruptions were reported on October 16.

 On December 3, a minor phreatomagmatic eruption was reported at 5:58 am, producing a grayish plume reaching 2,800 m.

 2025

 A phreatic eruption occurred on May 29, followed by a minor phreatomagmatic eruption on July 17.
 Another phreatic eruption occurred on September 11, while two minor eruptions occurred on October 1.
 A phreatic eruption occurred on October 13, followed by a minor phreatomagmatic eruption on October 20.
-Three minor eruptions occurred on October 26, while a minor phreatomagmatic eruption occurred on November 12.
+Three minor eruptions occurred on October 26, while minor phreatomagmatic eruptions occurred on November 12 and November 23.
+Two minor eruptions occurred on December 4.
+Another minor phreatomagmatic eruption occurred on December 26.
+It produced ash jets and plumes that soon rose up to 600 meters before drifting to the southwest.